-Cristiano Ronaldo and Lionel Messi have cemented themselves as two of the greatest footballers of all time having shattered record after record over the past 15 years.
-But who is the best of them all?
+Cristiano Ronaldo and Lionel Messi have cemented themselves as two of the greatest players of all time having shattered record after record over the past 15 years.
+But who is the best footballer of them all?

 The following article may annoy you.
 It may trigger you.
 It may make you think “how in God’s name did he get this SO wrong?!”